Examples

 _images/fig2d_confmatrix.png

-Comparison True vs. learned DAG.
+Comparison of True vs. learned DAG.

 Extracting adjacency matrix after Parameter learning: